asim2025/MarketData/README.md

 Let's see if I can finish this one before life hits me again .... :)

-Attempt 1 - Results  (details and charts in the data folder)

-Process 1: Publish 1 million quotes.
-Process 2: Read 1 million quotes.
+Design
+A typical client server architecture.
+Server publishes market data.
+Client subscribes to market data.

-Local host , loopback (no network)
+Attempt 1 - Local host , loopback (no network)

-Process 2 Results (no warm-up)
+Client Results (no warm-up)

     Java Serialization :
         - P99 : 23.711 micros
         - Max : 116391.935 micros